 The cartoon or ribbon command shows a simplified backbone representation of the specified biopolymer residues.
 The command cartoon hide or ~cartoon (ribbon hide or ~ribbon) hides cartoon for the specified residues.
 The commands hide and show can also be used to control cartoon display.
 Protein secondary structure (helix and strand) assignments are read from the input structure file or calculated with dssp.
-See also: nucleotides, struts, Molecule Display Toolbar
+See also: preset, nucleotides, struts, Molecule Display icons:

 Cartoon settings are only changed when explicitly specified; there are no command defaults, only initial default settings of a structure when it is first opened.
 Changes only apply to models that are already present, not those opened later.